jiaqihuang01/DETRIS/README.md

 | DETRIS-L (Ours)             | 77.3      | 79.0        | 75.2       | 70.8       | 75.3         | 64.7        | 69.3      | 70.2        | 67.9       | 72.2 |
 | DETRIS-L* (Ours)            | 81.0      | 81.9            | 79.0       | 75.2       | 78.6         | 70.2        | 74.6      | 75.3        | -              | 77.2 |

-\* are tuned using the mixed RefCOCO/RefCOCO+/G-Ref datasets
+\* denotes tuned using the mixed RefCOCO/RefCOCO+/G-Ref datasets

 ## Weights

-The weights of our model will soon be released。
+The weights of our model will soon be released.

 # Acknowledgements

-The code is based on [CRIS](https://github.com/DerrickWang005/CRIS.pytorch), [ETRIS](https://github.com/kkakkkka/ETRIS), [DINOV2](https://github.com/facebookresearch/dinov2).
+The code is based on [CRIS](https://github.com/DerrickWang005/CRIS.pytorch), [ETRIS](https://github.com/kkakkkka/ETRIS) and [DiNOv2](https://github.com/facebookresearch/dinov2).
 We thank the authors for their open-sourced code and encourage users to cite their works when applicable.

 # Citation